BE THERE FOR OTHERS

 Texas' Mandatory Reporting Law

-Unless a University employee is expressly identified as “confidential” (Counseling Services, Health Services, and full-time Athletics trainers) by the University, University employees are required by law to pass on information they receive about sexual misconduct to the Title IX Coordinator, Angela Miranda-Clark at email@example.com, 210-999-7835.
+Unless a University employee is expressly identified as “confidential” (All staff in Counseling Services, all staff in Health Services, all staff in the office of the University chaplain, and full-time Athletics trainers) by the University, University employees are required by law to pass on information they receive about sexual misconduct to the Title IX Coordinator, Angela Miranda-Clark at firstname.lastname@example.org, 210-999-7835.

 Physical safety and needs